StackVista/stackstate-docs/configure/stackstate_log_files.md

 ### Find StackState logs on Kubernetes pods

 StackState logs are stored across the running pods.
 The table below shows the pod to access for logs relating to specific StackState functions.
-Note that actual pod names will include a number or random string suffix (e.g. `stackstate-receiver-5b9d79db86-h2hkz`) and may also include a prefix (the release name specified when StackState was deployed).
+Note that actual pod names will include a number or random string suffix (e.g. `stackstate-receiver-5b9d79db86-h2hkz`) and may also include the release name specified when StackState was deployed as a prefix.

 | StackState function | Pod |
 |:---|:---|